AseelBu/NET_Angular_CRUD_App/README.md

 This project UI was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

 To exectue the following commands first `cd ../NET_Angular_CRUD_App/UI/Products/`

+## Installl npm modules

+If you don't have Angular-Cli run `npm install -g @angular/cli@12.0.0`

+Run `npm install` to install all required modules

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.